kevinleewy/Human-Pose-Transfer/README.md

         -t "loss.mask_l1.weight=20" -t "train.data.replacement=true"
 ```

-So, if you wang to specified generated images amount(default: full/12000), you can add a option: `-t "generated_limit=100"`
+So, if you want to specify the amount of images to generate(default: full/12000), you can add a option: `-t "generated_limit=100"`

 the full command example: